How to remove a fishing hook from a human, painlessly and safely

-Grab the hook at the top of the bend, and then quickly and firmly rotate your wrist, and the pliers, towards the eye of the hook.
+Grab the hook at the top of the bend, with the foceps at right-angles to the hook shaft, and then quickly and firmly rotate your wrist, and the forceps, towards the eye of the hook.
 This method can be used if you are alone, by using the thumb of your forceps hand to push down on the eye of the hook.

 If the hook has gone in and then out through skin, and you have the necessary tools, you can cut off, or crush down the barb, and pull the hook back out the way it went in.
 Any delay will only make the operation more painful than it needs to be.
 But this is somewhat painful, and really only an option for small hooks.